dimkarakostas/unimeet/etc/spec/ARCHITECTURE.md

-The matchmaker receives a _presence-find-partner_ message from a presence service in order to start searching for a match for the given user, who is identified by the cookie that is included in the message request.
+The matchmaker receives a _presence-find-partner_ message from a presence service in order to start searching for a match for the given user, who is identified by the token that is included in the message request.
 The matchmaker then searches for a match based on the user's preferences and interests.
-When such a match is found, it emits a _matchmaker-send-to-room_ message to the presence service that originally sent the _presence-find-partner_ message, which includes the cookie of the user, the realtime URL and the room Id that the user should connect to.
+When such a match is found, it emits a _matchmaker-send-to-room_ message to the presence service that originally sent the _presence-find-partner_ message, which includes the token of the user, the realtime URL, the room Id that the user should connect to and the token of the user's partner.

+### presence-client-disconnected

+When the matchmaker receives a _presence-client-disconnected_, it removes the client from the queue based on its token.

 # Presence